Language Guide

 Functions

 As we have seen in above examples, each function returns a single value which is the final expression in the function block.
 The reason for this difference with Python is that in Bosatsu, there are no side-effects.
-There is no reason to compute something if it is not going to be returned, and as such, the last line of every def would be a return.
-Like Python chooses to omit return in lambda expressions, we choose to remove return entirely from bosatsu.
+There is no reason to compute something if it is not going to be returned, and as such, the last line of every def is the return value.
+Like Python chooses to omit return in lambda expressions, we remove return entirely from Bosatsu.

 So, we can write: